brassica-collective/handbook/content/brassica/handbook/Agreements/conduct_agreement.md

 ### Conduct Supporters

 In the following guidelines, 'conduct supporter(s)' indicate those participants who are acting in the relevant conduct supporter role(s).
-These roles, and how they differ from ‘participation buddies’ are expected to be clarified by a Conduct Supporters Agreement.
+The responsibilities associated with these roles, how they are distributed, and how they differ from [Participation Buddies](../../howtos/buddies_guidelines) are detailed in the [Conduct Supporters Agreement](../supporter_agreement).

 If the Conduct Supporters Agreement has not been implemented, then each participant’s respective ‘buddy’ (or the participant who invited the collaborator) takes responsibility for responding to requests from participants or collaborators for support to initiate and/or participate in one of our conduct agreement responses, including:
 * Responding to requests by other participants for care following situations in which supportees felt (or contributed to others feeling) misunderstood, participated in or witnessed a conflict, and/or experienced harm.